rahimflash/Monitoring-Gateway/README.md

-# Two Factor Authentication with Flask
+# Flask-based Monitoring Gateway Platform with 2FA Integration

-This repository contains the example application for my [Two Factor Authentication with Flask]
+This collection houses the sample application for my Monitoring Gateway platform.
+It utilizes Flask to implement Two-Factor Authentication (2FA) for both authentication and authorization purposes.

 ## Installation